Yankees vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- The Mets will send Max Scherzer (5-2) to the mound for his 11th start this season.
+- Justin Verlander (2-3) will take to the mound for the Mets and make his eighth start of the season.

 |Opponent